Social Media Addiction Lawsuit

 • Sexual exploitation

-• Suicidal thoughts & suicide
+• Suicidal thoughts and suicide

 What makes these side effects particularly troubling is how some of these conditions feed into one another, putting teens at risk of developing several potentially serious issues.